 When measuring doors and windows, remember to include frames, together with the distance from the floor to the underside of the windows.
 Measurements should be in millimetres (mm), as anything larger doesn’t provide enough accuracy for our designers.

-If you have a period property or one with visibly uneven walls - measure them at the top, middle and bottom.
+If you have a period property or one with visibly uneven walls, measure the at the top, middle and bottom.

 Measure the ceiling heights.

 To do this, take two or three measurements to ensure the ceiling is consistent and mark the height in the middle of your survey plan.
-If there are obstacles on the ceiling, such as stair slope or landing, mark this on your sketch.
+If there’s obstacles on the ceiling, such as stair slope or landing, mark this on your sketch.

 Measure the dimensions of any freestanding appliances that you’re looking to keep.

 Double check your measurements for accuracy as this will make it easier to start work on your new project.